 Unity Catalog

 The Unity Catalog destination writes data to a Databricks Unity Catalog table.
-Use the destination only in Databricks cluster pipelines.
+Use the destination only in Databricks pipelines.

 The destination can write data to a new or existing managed table or external table.
 For an external table, the destination can write to any external system supported by Databricks Unity Catalog.